-- Tribal ordinance or resolution - Must detail the same elements as a Class II ordinance - Approved by the NIGC Chairman unless - Chair determines that it was not properly adopted by the tribe's governing body - Governing body was "significantly and unduly influenced" by unsuitable people
+• Tribal ordinance or resolution

+- Must detail the same elements as a Class II ordinance - Approved by the NIGC Chairman unless - Chair determines that it was not properly adopted by the tribe's governing body - Governing body was "significantly and unduly influenced" by unsuitable people

-- State permits gaming in some form - One finding of IGRA states tribal gaming can occur "within a State which does not, as a matter of criminal law and public policy, prohibit gaming activity." - How broad is gaming activity - Cabazon: if the state permits some form of gaming (e.g., horse racing), the tribe can conduct full gaming. - Lac Du Flambeau v.
+State permits gaming in some form

+- One finding of IGRA states tribal gaming can occur "within a State which does not, as a matter of criminal law and public policy, prohibit gaming activity." - How broad is gaming activity - Cabazon: if the state permits some form of gaming (e.g., horse racing), the tribe can conduct full gaming. - Lac Du Flambeau v.
 Wisconsin: Games consisting of the common elements of consideration, chance and prize are sufficient.

-- Tribal-State Compacting Process - Tribe requests the State to enter into negotiations - State must negotiate in "good faith" (Seminole v.
-Florida) - The Compact shall provide for - Application of state or tribal criminal and civil laws - Allocation of criminal and civil jurisdiction between the state and the tribe - State assessment to costs incurred - Taxation by the tribe at a rate comparable to the state's tax rate - Remedies for breach - Standards of operations, licensing and maintenance - Any other subject "directly related" to the gaming operations - Compact approved by the Secretary of Interior unless violated IGRA or other federal law
+- Tribal-State Compacting Process - Readed by the those at a rate comparation to the state state rate Remedies for breach Standards of operations, licensing and maintenance Any other subject "directly related" to the gaming operations Compact approved by the Secretary of Interior unless violated IGRA or other federal law